YevYar/OpenGL_Study/Code style.md

 ## Constness
 The `const` class methods (**inspectors**) MUST mean **logical constness** of the method, not just a syntactical constness.
-For example ``Uniform::setData()`` doesn't change the internal state of the Uniform object, however it changes the state of the uniform variable inside the OpenGL state machine.
-That is why ``Uniform::setData()`` cannot be declared as const method.
+For example ``VectorUniform::setData()`` doesn't change the internal state of the VectorUniform object, however it changes the state of the uniform variable inside the OpenGL state machine.
+That is why ``VectorUniform::setData()`` cannot be declared as const method.

 ## Noexcept
 - Destructors must be declared as `noexcept`.
 If destructor calls potentially-throwing function, `try-catch` block must wrap this call.